websights

 Validation Case: 3D Dam Break

-This validation case belongs to fluid dynamics and aims to validate the subsonic multiphase solver implemented in SimScale using a 3D dam break analysis.
+This validation case belongs to fluid dynamics and aims to validate the Multi-purpose multiphase solver implemented in SimScale using a 3D dam break analysis.
 The case analyses a dam break with an overflow over a rectangular box.
 In detail, the following parameters are of interest:

 • Gauge Pressure on rectangular block surface points \([Pa]\)